Safety Committees

 Responsibilities of the RSAC include the following:

-- Proposed changes in equipment, systems, tests, experiments or procedures which have safety significance do not involve any unreviewed safety questions;
+- Proposed changes in equipment, systems, tests, experiments or procedures which have safety significance but do not involve any unreviewed safety questions;

 - All new procedures and major revisions thereto having safety significance, proposed changes in reactor facility equipment or systems having safety significance;